 The museum*3 is very well laid out.
 A good, clear guide tells you about the history of the site, the individual buildings (which are superbly renovated) and all the displays which are housed in huts.
 It even points out the bullet hole in the flag pole from the marauding German night fighter.
 Many of the displays were new to me and a very pleasant surprise to see, considering the nature of the trip.
 The watch tower, one of the best preserved in this country, has mannequins, sounds and artefacts set out as it would have been when waiting for ‘the boys’ to return from one of their war-time sorties.

-After sampling refreshments in the lovely little café, I headed back home, through Boston, leaving bomber country behind and some fantastic memories of a great day out.
+After sampling refreshments in the lovely little café, head back home, leaving bomber country behind and some fantastic memories of a great day out.

 Notes and Further Reading.

-*1 The Thorpe Camp museum have a website which can be found here.
+*1 The Thorpe Camp museum have a website.
 The museum was visited in July 2015 and this page has been updated since.

 *2 The hunter has since been sold/disposed of, and is no longer in the field (see comments below)